 Bean earned a bachelor’s degree in accounting from the University of Louisville.
 She worked for four years in public accounting with Ernst & Whinney and obtained her CPA license while working there.

-SYSTEM VICE PRESIDENT, ADMINISTRATION AND GOVERNANCE
+CHIEF OF STAFF AND SYSTEM VICE PRESIDENT, ADMINISTRATION AND GOVERNANCE

 Laura Chandler was named to her current role in November 2016.
 In that role, she serves as liaison to the Norton Healthcare Board of Trustees and is responsible for the administration of our executive offices.
 She also works closely with the executive team in implementing the organization’s strategic initiatives and representing the organization in the community.
 She joined Norton Healthcare in 2012 as system director, special projects.
 Her previous experience includes serving as vice president of the Kentucky State Fair Board; director of administration, Office of the Jefferson County Property Valuation Administrator; policy advisor, Commonwealth of Kentucky Department of Public Protection; and associate general counsel, Rawlings and Associates PLLC.